 The 6th “Complement UK Symposium and Training Course” will take place on 30th – 31st March 2020, at The Hadyn Ellis Building, at Cardiff University.

 The first day is a teaching day focused on trainees, students, junior postdocs and other newcomers to the field.
 There will be introductory lectures on complement, followed by a choice of tutorials covering many aspects of basic complement biology and biochemistry, and the role of complement in disease.
 Following the tutorials, there will be a guest lecture.

 The symposium on the second day will be focused on a specific research theme, this year complement in diagnostics and therapeutics.

-*Registration for this meeting will open in mid October 2019*
+*Registration for this meeting in now OPEN*